AutodeskAILab/Fusion360GalleryDataset/docs/reconstruction.md

 ![Sketch and Extrude Sequence](images/reconstruction_overview_sequence.png)

 ## Data Formats
-The reconstruction subset contains 3D models in three different representations: B-Rep, mesh, and construction sequence saved in JSON text format.
+The reconstruction dataset contains 3D models in three different representations: B-Rep, mesh, and construction sequence saved in JSON text format.
 Other representations, such as point clouds or voxels, can be generated using existing data conversion routines and are not included in the dataset.
 For convenience we include a thumbnail .png image file together with each geometry.
 Files are provided in a single directory, with a naming convention as follows: `XXXXX_YYYYYYYY_ZZZZ[_1234].ext`.
 Here `XXXXX` represents the project, `YYYYYYYY` the file, `ZZZZ` the component, and `_1234` the extrude index.
 If `_1234` is absent the file represents the final design.

 ### B-Rep
 B-Rep data is provided as .smt files representing the ground truth geometry and .step as an alternate neutral B-Rep file format.
 The .smt file format is the native format used by Autodesk Shape Manager, the CAD kernel within Fusion 360, and has the advantage of minimizing conversion errors.
 Additionally the B-Rep entities, such as bodies and faces, can referenced from the construction sequence back to entities in the .smt file.